 This Post Is Sponsored!
 Thank You For Sponsoring CityGirlGoneMom!

 Whether on the East Coast or the West Coast, Spring has always been one of my favorite times of the year.
 The warmer temperatures set the tone for new beginnings, and as a busy mom of four, one thing I look forward to most is a deep spring cleaning of our home.
 Like children anxiously await the Easter bunny, mom is equally excited to welcome the month of April with an urge to purge.
 Closets, drawers and shelves, oh my!
+I always make cleaning the couch my first priority.
+However, cleaning a leather couch can sometimes be rather tricky!
 But no matter how deep of a clean I try and accomplish, there’s one place that tends to slip my mind.

 When I recently opened my medicine cabinet, it was filled with expired prescription bottles and expired over-the-counter (OTC) medicines.
 With the grit and determination of the deepest spring cleaner, I started to rummage through them and take an expired inventory.
 I am embarrassed to admit that I had over 20 bottles of expired OTC medicine?
 YES.
 And I’m not just talking about cough syrup.
 I felt a slight pang of guilt thinking “Why have I never done this before?
 Out of sight out of mind?”
 With four kids in constant motion in our house, I suppose my trepidation was not actually knowing how to properly dispose of expired medications.
 And for that, I sadly let them stay put.
 Who knew that expired medicines could actually do more harm than good?
 According to the research, it looks like I am not alone: